 If you’re looking to stock a smaller tank, try to avoid Plecos.
-Check out this amazing guide to stocking a 10 gallon aquarium.
+Check out this amazing guide to stocking a nano aquarium.

 I won’t bother trying to describe all the Plecostomus species out there – there are literally hundreds of L-numbers.
 Some are easier to find than others.
 Below you’ll find a few of the most popular Plecostomus varieties, as well as some of my personal favorites.

 Keep in mind that not all of them can be found at your local aquarium store for $9.99 – some Plecos fetch hundreds of dollars!